brosenberger/module-image-optimizer/README.md

 Consider using the extensions for the usage of the Magento 2 queue system to asynchronously process image conversion:
 * **brocode/module-image-optimizer-queue** (default MySQL queue for shops without active RabbitMQ installations)
 * **brocode/module-image-optimizer-amqp** (extension to the queue module for configurations of the RabbitMQ services)

+## Change Log

+**1.1.0**
+- Moved image path provider to service instead of cron job
+- added CLI command to scan/optimize images + listing of images to be optimized

+**1.0.0**
+- Initial version